t-pollington/tau-statistic-speedup/README.md

 * **Have you found an even faster way to do this?
 I'm open in principle to pull requests to this repo but message me to check.**
 * **Found a bug or even a typo?
 I'd love to know!
 We're not perfect and we should all be open to criticism so we can do the best science for infectious disease modelling.**

-## References
+## References and credits
 *  Lessler J, Salje H, Grabowski MK, Cummings DAT. *Measuring Spatial Dependence for Infectious Disease Epidemiology*.
 PLoS One 2016; 11: 5–1–13. doi: [10.1371/journal.pone.0155249](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0155249).
 * `HopkinsIDD/IDSpatialStats` (development repo for R's IDSpatialStats package) maintained by @jlessler and @gilesjohnr.
 Note that code from the [CRAN read-only mirror](https://github.com/cran/IDSpatialStats) hasn't been used as it is several months behind the development repo.

-## Credits
-Thanks to [CodeCogs](https://www.codecogs.com/latex/eqneditor.php "CodeCogs LaTeX equation editor, just copy+paste the HTML they provide") for renderring the mathematical formulae, let's hope they don't close down their site—Github **still** doesn't consider renderring LaTeX in README.md is a core functionality of code development!
+* Thanks to [CodeCogs](https://www.codecogs.com/latex/eqneditor.php "CodeCogs LaTeX equation editor, just copy+paste the HTML they provide") for renderring the mathematical formulae, let's hope they don't close down their site—Github **still** doesn't consider renderring LaTeX in README.md is a core functionality of code development!